 5 Tips for Planning a Winter Wedding

 Choosing the venue for your wedding is one of your earliest decisions.
 The images of a cozy snowy scene are enticing, but not if everybody is shivering and cold.
-Make sure the venue has indoor facilities to protect you from inclement weather.
-This means you want to check that the venue can handle cold weather while keeping you warm and comfortable.
-Look to see if they have adequate heating for the size of your wedding.
+A venue with robust indoor facilities is essential to shield everyone from the whims of winter weather.

 Image